What is transparency?

 Where can I find out more about Riverside’s approach to transparency?

-Riverside’s approach to transparency is set out in our Transparency statement which is available on our website.
+Riverside’s approach to transparency is set out in our Transparency statement.
 This explains our guiding principles, what we will publish routinely and how we deal with requests for information.
 It also explains the circumstances when we might refuse to provide information.

 What do I do if I want to find out more about Riverside?

-The website is a good place to start but you can also get information from the Customer Service Centre, your local office and information that we send you regularly such as newsletters and our annual report to tenants.
+The website is a good place to start but you can also get information from the Customer Service Team (see the Contact us page) and information that we send you regularly such as newsletters and our annual report to customers.

-For general information about Riverside visit the Information about Riverside page on our website.
-For information about the area where you live follow the links to the pages for your area and look at the pages – there is a wealth of information on the Services and Get Involved pages.
+For general information about Riverside visit the About us page on our website.
+For information about the area you live follow the links to the pages for your area – there is a wealth of information on You & your home pages.

-You can contact us in the normal ways – telephone, email or letter or tweet and ask if we can provide the information.
+You can contact us and ask if we can provide the information.
 For details please visit the Contact us page on our website.